systemsbio/sisbook/README.md

- # Textbook -- Please no forks and pull requestes- here!
+ # Textbook -- Please no forks and pull requests- here!
 UNDER DEVELOPEMENT

 Currently an EXPERIMENT in acquiring open-licensed content and new content into a resource for systems biology reseaerch and education.